 Game creators use this technique, which is why many virtual games require you to “chain” an action.
 For example, during a cooking game, you may have to chop the vegetables, stir the soup, and serve it to a customer.

 When you do those same actions repeatedly, your brain releases endorphins as if you’d done the same thing in the real world, instead of the virtual one.

 Now that you know this secret, you can use it to your advantage.

 If your goal is to get healthier, track your water consumption and try to drink 8 glasses a day.
-If your aim is to build your online business, attempt to write one blog post every day.
-If your intention is to improve your relationship with your significant other, then make it a goal to do three kind things for them each day.
+Building your online business?
+Try to write one blog post every day.
+If your trying to improve your relationship with your significant other, then make it a goal to do three kind things for them each day.

 Change Your Language